dora

 ICT risk management framework

-In order to meet these requirements, financial entities will need to expand their existing resilience capabilities, clearly articulate their risk appetite for disruption across CIFs and adequately understand the interconnections between their delivery services and their ICT assets, processes and systems.
+In order to meet these requirements, financial entities will therefore need to expand their existing resilience capabilities, clearly articulate their risk appetite for disruption, especially across CIFs, and adequately understand the interconnections between their delivery services and their ICT assets, processes and systems.

 ICT incident classification and reporting

-• Notify clients and other financial entities in the event of a major ICT-related incident and provide them with information on mitigation measures.
+• The notification obligation also covers any relevant third-party and stakeholders. (clients, and other financial entities, suppliers, etc.) in the event of a major ICT-related incident and provide them with information on mitigation measures.
 In the case of significant cyberthreats, financial entities shall inform clients who might be affected and provide information on appropriate protection measures.
+It also means that financial entities must be organised and have the means and proper plans to organise such communication.

 Operational resilience testing